ethancoon/ethancoon/README.md

 I'm a designer and web developer committed providing accessible STEM education to students.
 I spend most of my time improving my programming skills and creating unique projects to solve problems in my community.

 ### Fun facts about me :bulb:
-- :closed_book: I love to read (currently reading The Precipice by Toby Ord)
+- :closed_book: I love to read books that help bring unique perspectives to the world (currently reading The Precipice by Toby Ord)
-- :running: I like to exercise and go on runs
+- :running: I like to exercise and keep in shape
-- :video_game: I enjoy playing video games in my free time
+- :video_game: I love playing strategy-oriented video games like Factorio and OpenTTD
-- :deciduous_tree: I like helping my community with service activities
+- :deciduous_tree: I enjoy giving back to my community through service activities

 :mailbox: Feel free to reach out to me at: